The pool itself – you may like to partially inflate or set up the pool, and then finish it off once labour has commenced.

 If you are planning to take photos, consider what these will look like in relation to the colour/patterns on the pool.
 An alternative liner or sheet can be used to customise the pool for your labour and birth pictures.

-IMPORTANT: We are a volunteer run, non-profit organisation.
-We do our best to ensure orders and communication are timely however there may be delays , especially with a shortage of volunteers.
-If you want business service and business customer service, we recommend you go to wondermum.co.nz.
+IMPORTANT: We are a volunteer run charity - we do our best to ensure orders and communication are timely however there may be delays, especially with the current shortage of volunteers.
+If you prefer a professional business service we recommend Wondermum or Aquabub.
 Please appreciate that we volunteer our time out of kindness and passion for home birth.
 Dismiss